x-limitless-x/blakedrumm.com/_posts/2022-04-22-gacutil-check.markdown

 thumbnail: /assets/img/posts/gacutil-check.png

 summary: >- # this means to ignore newlines
-I recently needed a customer to check the output of the .NET tool 'gacutil' so we could verify that all required assemblies were present.
-This guide details how to check GACUtil with the .NET Framework 'Developer pack'.
+I recently needed a customer to check the output of the .NET tool gacutil, so we could verify that all required assemblies were present.
+This guide details how to check GACUtil with the .NET Framework Developer pack.

-keywords: scom, gacutil, operationsmanager, SCOM 2019, .NET 4.7, dot net, Global Assembly Cache
+keywords: scom, gacutil, operationsmanager, SCOM 2019, dot net, Global Assembly Cache
 permalink: /blog/verify-assemblies-loaded-with-gacutil/
 ---
 ## What is GAC?